Watts-College/paf-514-template/practice/week-03.md

 **QUESTION Q3:**

-Given what you learned above, what would the following return and why?
+Consider this new string:

 ```
 eeeAiiZuuuuAoooZeeee    # original string
 eeeAiAiZuuuuAoZooZeeee  # new string
 ```

-Explain the reason this happens by describing the "recipe" of the search algorithm in plain English or with pseudocode.
+**Given what you learned above, what would the following return and why?
+Explain the reason this happens by describing the "recipe" of the search algorithm in plain English or with pseudocode.**

 ```r
 # str_match_all() returns substring